jburguete/mpcotool/README.es.md

 Implemented algorithms are:

 * **sweep**: Sweep brute force algorithm.
 It requires for each variable:
-  * *sweeps*: number of sweeps to generate for each variable in every experiment.
+  * *nsweeps*: number of sweeps to generate for each variable in every experiment.

     The total number of simulations to run is: